The History of Modular Construction

 The first true catalyst for modern modular construction happened shortly after the turn of the 20th century.
 Starting in 1908, Sears, Roebuck, and Co. sold prefabricated houses through its Sears Modern Home program.
 The concept was simple: Order one of the ~400 house plans from the catalog and receive it in easy-to-construct sections.
 All you had to do was provide a plot of land and labor.

 Most importantly, the Sears Modern Home program showed the benefits of modular construction to America at large.
-Modular buildings take less time to build and are more affordable than traditional construction, and Americans bought approximately 75,000 made-to-order houses from Sears between 1908 through 1940.
+Prefab modular buildings take less time to build and are more affordable than traditional construction, and Americans bought approximately 75,000 made-to-order houses from Sears between 1908 through 1940.

 The Postwar Housing and Construction Boom